This article describes how to get set up to send push notifications from Iterable to your iOS apps.

 Step 6: Send a test push notification

 Now, send a test push notification:

 In Iterable, navigate to Audience > Contact Lookup.
-Enter the user's email address and pull up their Iterable user profile.
+Enter the user's email address or their user ID (the search box will reflect the necessary field) and pull up their Iterable user profile.

 devicesarray on their profile, and use the